-Rule 22.
-(1) The superintendent or his or her designee shall appoint a staff person to be responsible for the implementation of the individualized education program, including services provided by other agencies.
-The staff person shall be either the principal of the building where the primary educational program is provided to the student with an individualized education program or another staff person who is generally accessible to the staff and who will be working with the student.
+- Rule 22.
+(1) The superintendent or his or her designee shall appoint a staff person to be responsible for the implementation of the individualized education program, including services provided by other agencies. - (2) The staff person responsible for the implementation of the individualized education program shall be either of the following: - (a) The principal of the building where the primary educational program is provided to the student with an individualized education program.

-(2) Each public agency shall provide special education and related services to a student in accordance with the student's individualized education program.
+- (b) Another staff person who is generally accessible to the staff and who will be working with the student. - (3) Each public agency shall provide special education and related services to a student in accordance with the student's individualized education program.

-History: 1979 AC; 1980 AACS; 1994 AACS; 2002 AACS; 2010 AACS; 2011 AACS.
+History: 1979 AC; 1980 AACS; 1994 AACS; 2002 AACS; 2010 AACS; 2011 AACS; 2013 AACS.